MertKir-R/BDA_project_Group10/README.md

 ---

+## Models Implemented

+- **FunkSVD with SGD (No Bias)**: Learns latent factors without user/item biases.
+- **FunkSVD with SGD (With Bias)**: Adds user and item bias terms to the prediction formula.
+- **FunkSVD with ALS**: Uses alternating optimization to learn factor matrices.

+---

 ## Goals

 - Implementation of funksvd algorithm
 - Understand the impact of bias terms
 - Compare convergence and RMSE across different training approaches
 - Visualize overfitting trends using validation curves

+---

+## How to Run

+Open each `.ipynb` file using Jupyter Notebook or VSCode.
+All datasets and code are self-contained.

+---

 ## Group Members